dsanson/termpdf/README.md

 displayed page.
 Use the 'refresh display' command (`r`) to fix this.

-The make command right now only works if you have a Makefile in the same directory as the PDF, and you launched termpdf from that directory.
+The make command right now only works if you have a Makefile in the same directory as the PDF.
 It would be nice to support a configurable make command.

 There is no robust error checking.
 This is just a bash script.